This Char Siu, also known as Chinese BBQ Pork, is deliciously sweet, crispy on the outside, tender on the inside and so

 This Chinese Barbeque Pork is so delicious, you’d never guess that I adapted the recipe from a WeightWatchers cookbook.

 But I did.

 And it’s awesome.

-I suppose you could serve this Chinese pork tenderloin with rice or noodles, but the husband and I simply put the cutting board on the coffee table and ate it with our fingers while we watched Law & Order re-runs.
+I suppose you could serve this Chinese pork tenderloin with rice or noodles, but the husband and I simply put the cutting board on the coffee table and ate it with our fingers while we watched Law and Order re-runs.

 I added a few drops of red food coloring to my marinade because I wanted a nice rich color, but you could just as easily leave it out if you prefer.